rafaelgc/ArduinoClock/README.md

 ## Videos
 ### 2018
-Running on an Arduino Mini Pro, it's build on a bakelite board.
+Running on an Arduino Pro Mini, it's build on a bakelite board.
 Instead of using four different 7-segments display I use a four digit 7-segment display: [Youtube video](https://youtu.be/82Oy63iAcYY)

 ### 2015
 Running on an Arduino Uno, unlike the 2018 version, it has an additional led that is on when the alarm is on: